Reza-Chakani/CS50-AI/questions/Readme.md

-run with python3 questions.py corpus
+Run with python3 questions.py corpus

-watch demo in this link:
+Watch demo in this link:
 https://youtu.be/-wdj21udZPc